 Coppinger wasn’t the first person to think this way.
 In the 1790s, Sec. of Treasury Alexander Hamilton proposed tariffs on imported beer to promote domestic brewing.
 And local governments had been using liquor licenses to raise money off alcohol since basically the founding of North American colonies in the 17th century.
 Fingers in pies everywhere.

 But more than that, Coppinger hoped a national brewery would “serve to counteract the baneful influence of ardent spirits on the health and Morals of our fellow Citizens, considerations in themselves so important as to be well worthy the attention of every wise and good Statesman…” Whoa, now… health?
-I like me a beer, but the only reason beer is part of my fitness regimen is because I have a terrible fitness regimen.
+I mean, the only reason beer is part of my fitness regimen is because I have a terrible fitness regimen.

 Believe it or not, Coppinger wasn’t just pulling that out of his butterfly valve.
-From at least the 1750s through the end of the 19th century, beer was often considered a healthier, moderate alternative to hard liquor.¹ A few people argued that beer was healthy in general, to the point of using brew-based medicines to treat everything from cholera to colic in babies (no, really, I was pretty weirded out when I found that source).
+From at least the 1750s through the end of the 19th century, beer was often considered a healthier, moderate alternative to hard liquor.¹ A few people argued that beer was healthy in general, to the point of using brew-based medicines to treat everything from cholera to colic in babies (that was no a fun source to read).

 The other side of this was that hard liquors were often considered damaging to health and social order from the mid-18th century onward.
 In the late 1700s, for example, Dr. Benjamin Rush attributed numerous illnesses to spirits and advised switching to weaker beverages like beer.
 More generally, liquor consumption was linked to wider social ills like poverty, immorality, crime, etc. These arguments were put to good use by the temperance movement of the 1800s but they existed much earlier, and were the motivation behind a great deal of alcohol regulation.